Permanent roof anchor embedded into a concrete wall, meant to provide fall protection solutions

 Regulatory Compliance

-The layout and installation of roof anchors must comply with regional safety regulations, which dictate specific requirements, such as the offset angle for suspension (typically 25 to 30 degrees).
+The layout and installation of roof anchors must comply with standards set by safety regulatory bodies, OSHA, and ANSI, which dictate specific requirements, such as the offset angle for suspension (typically 25 to 30 degrees).

 Material Selection